tayganr/purviewlab/modules/module16.md

 ## :dart: Objectives

 * Register a storage account within Microsoft Purview to send and receive data.
-* Create a sent share.
+* Share data with a recipient by creating a sent share.
-* Accept a received share.
+* Accept a received share and access shared data.

 ## :bookmark_tabs: Table of Contents